robertbraeutigam/scan/README.md

 to initiate connections, but not receive them.
 This must be taken into account when configuring the application layer later.

+#### Announcement

+Devices must always announce themselves when they become available on the local network.
+They must send their static address as though someone had queried them.

 ## Application Layer

 The application layer is defined by specific payloads in Application Messages and their